Frequently Asked Questions

 This varies greatly depending on the type and value of the property or merchandise being sold.
 One of the essential underpinnings for a successful auction is a highly aggressive marketing program.
 Each auction has its own powerful promotion and advertising.
 Auction marketing is an intensive effort and a well-timed plan to create massive interest in the properties or merchandise available for sale.
 The advertising budget is established according to specific properties or merchandise and the type of market that’s needed to be reached.
 That budget is then broken down into various forms of advertising that will best target the market for the auction.
 The various forms of advertising are: internet, email, sale bills or brochures mailed directly to prospective purchasers and posted in public places, newspaper advertising in local and possibly regional or national papers, ads in trade journals and magazines, radio ads, signs posted on the property and possibly television and cable ads, and phone solicitation.
 Our qualified and experienced auction company knows which forms of advertising are best for a particular type of auction and its location and will facilitate everything from preparing the advertisements to placing them in the desired forms.
 The aggressive advertising hits large groups of buyers that will come and competitively bid on property thereby yielding true fair market value for a seller’s holdings.

-Depending on the type of auction that we are conducting advertising cost to the seller can range anywhere from 1 to 5 percent of the estimated proceeds on personal property auctions.
-In most cases real estate auction are the responsibility of our firm and there will be no cost to the seller.
-However, on larger auctions where there is an extensive amount of work and preparation for the auction, there may be a no sale fee or minimum to offset the time and expenses incurred.
-Most sellers that employ the Auction Method of Marketing are both motivated to sell and realistic on property value.
+typically an auction event has a shorter lead time.
 The shortened marketing time and reduced holdings costs allows them the luxury of an aggressive marketing program – usually in the form of internet online bidding, brochures, direct mail, newspaper ads – display and classified, trade journals, signage and possibly TV and radio ads.
 Depending on geographical location, value of the property; size of the marketing area (local – regional – nationwide).
 Once the budget for advertising is agreed upon between the seller and our company, we coordinate and place all advertising.
 The auctioneer does not get paid unless the property sells.
 The auction method of marketing is a direct barometer of the activity in the market place.
 The aggressive advertising informs and draws the buyers to the auction to compete for the property.
 A properly advertised auction will bring all interested buyers together at one time to do business, thereby producing the optimum results in a condensed time period and on a day, date, and time that suits the seller’s time schedule.

 HOW LONG DOES IT TAKE TO ADVERTISE AN AUCTION, HAVE THE AUCTION AND CLOSE THE SALE?